Summary: D-Ns role in Food Waste (2025 Jul)

 Nature never wastes.
 All byproducts feed something else.
 Waste is only waste if we waste.
 Thoughtful innovation, design, and behaviours are key to our success.

-adapted from FAO International Day of Awareness of Food Loss and Waste:
+adapted from the FAO International Day of Awareness of Food Loss and Waste:

 • 31% of our food is wasted.